Best Hot Water System

 - The water typically follows a serpentine pattern through the heat exchanger, absorbing as much heat as possible.

 - An electronic control unit modulates the gas burner to maintain a set water temperature.

 With a continuous hot water system, bacterial growth is not an issue and water temperature is easily and immediately controlled and adjusted.
 See all the details on:

 Combustion Efficiency & Star Ratings

-The following are all approximate but will give you a good idea what to expect based on what star rating you choose:
+The following are all approximate but will give you a good idea of improved energy efficiency to expect based on the star rating you choose:

 4 Star = 73%

 6 Star = 87%

 Health & SafetyA tankless gas continuous flow hot water system is best at prevention of bacterial growth, as there is no stored water in which bacteria can breed.
 Tankless gas hot water systems can also be set at 50ºC, so the risk of scalding is greatly reduced without the need of a tempering valve.

 What Size Hot Water System Do I Need?